 Is your family ready for a new arrival?
 No – we’re not talking about the pitter patter of tiny feet…we’re talking about the patter of four paws!
 Choosing a dog can be a very difficult decision, but it can lead to one of the most exciting days of your life – when you bring home your perfect pooch!
 But when you have children in the house, and other responsibilities to think of, choosing the right one needs a lot of time and thought.

-Many factors must be taken into consideration before choosing a dog to share your home and life with, including how much time you and your family have to spend with them, how much money can be spent each month on food and other expenses, and how much space is available for the dog to live.
+Many factors must be taken into consideration before choosing a dog to share your home and life with, including how much time you and your family have to spend with them, how much money can be spent each month on food and other expenses, and how much space is available for them to sleep.
 You also need to think of allergies and trips to the vet, and whether or not the novelty of having a dog will wear off…leaving you will all the responsibility.

 So where to start?
 Well, here we’ve compiled a list of hints and tips to get you started!

 Choosing a dog is a very big decision, and not one to be made lightly.
 There are many factors to consider when deciding whether a dog is right for you and your family.
 But if you’ve already set your heart on a dog for your family, then ensure that you only deal with registered breeders or visit a rescue centre.
 Search puppies for sale in Manchester to get your started.